 - Partnerships and Alliances – use of an in-market company to add value to your product before selling it to the client.

-Information about market entry and getting your goods to international markets.
+The Canada Business Network has a lot of information about market entry and getting your goods to international markets.

 Step-by-step export guide